 We include interest on securities in our consolidated statements of comprehensive income.
-For most of our investments in securities, interest income is recognized using the effective interest method.
+For most of our securities, interest income is recognized using the effective interest method, which considers the contractual terms of the security.
 Deferred items, including premiums, discounts, and other basis adjustments, are amortized into interest income over the contractual lives of the securities.

-For certain investments in securities, interest income is recognized using the prospective effective interest method.
+For certain securities, interest income is recognized using the prospective effective interest method.
 We apply this method to securities that: